All Episodes

 Where does this money really, really go?

-Because the lion's share of this money is spent to buy advertising, television advertising, radio advertising, print advertising, and none of the pamphlets, and you have to spend some money to hire people to run out there and knock on doors and make phone calls and so forth.
+And you have to spend some money to hire people to run out there and knock on doors and make phone calls and so forth.

 It's the drive-by media that keeps promoting the value of all the money in politics.

-Yes, because they're the primary beneficiaries of all the money.
+Yes, because they're the primary beneficiaries of all the money, above and beyond, maybe in some cases, even the candidates.

 I'd say that the drive-by media has benefited much more from Jeb's money than Jeb did.

-They love this big money and they sit there.
+They love this big money.

-The F. Chuck Todd's and the and the rest of these drive-bys, they love to tell you how they think it's so pathetic, it's so impure of this money in politics, and yet it's what's paying them all.
+The F. Chuck Todds and the rest of these drive-bys, they love to tell you how they think it's so pathetic.

 Ted Cruz spent the least amount per vote than all candidates in New Hampshire took third place.